 The meningitis response can also be completed electronically on your Web Advisor account, listed under “Registration.”

-If you are taking all your courses online, you are exempt from the above immunization requirements.
-If you also take courses on campus, please contact Student Health Services at (585)785-1297.
+If you are taking all of your courses online, you are exempt from the above immunization requirements.
+If you also take courses on campus, you must complete the immunization requirements.

 *Proof of Immunity: